Secrets to Success in Your Personal Injury Case

 8. Medicare – You may also be covered under Medicare depending on your age and whether you receive other Federal benefits.

-Almost all medical insurance policies with the exception of automobile polices, have a subrogation provision.
+9. Almost all medical insurance policies with the exception of automobile policies, have a subrogation provision.
 What this means is simply that they require reimbursement if you obtain money through a lawsuit from a third party.
 However, the amount paid back by way of subrogation is usually at a reduced rate.

 If there are insufficient funds to pay doctors, hospitals, and other medical bills, our office will help facilitate assignments whereby the client authorizes our office to pay the medical provider directly from any settlement or verdict.
 These often will serve to satisfy the health provider and often they will wait until the time of settlement rather than pursue collection against you.

 We will generally not commence settlement until you are fully recovered from your injuries or until a doctor will state that your condition will not further improve.
-In my experience, few physicians will render such an opinion unless at several months have elapsed since the date of injury.
+In my experience, few physicians will render such an opinion until several months have elapsed since the date of injury.
 Once this occurs, we obtain complete copies of all the medical bills and medical records.
 We obtain these through our own office even though you may already have some medical bills.
-The reason for this is the insurance carriers have many rules about documentation necessary before providing a claim.
+The reason for this is that the insurance carriers have many rules about documentation necessary before providing a claim.
 They need itemized statements rather than insurance bills to ensure that the bill correlates to the medical record.
 Therefore, we obtain that information and provide it to the insurance carrier.
 Our staff is very well experienced in dealing with medical providers for this purpose.
 Unfortunately, there is always a delay in obtaining bills and records from hospitals and doctors of at least 30 days.

 If there has not been a complete recovery from your injuries, it may be necessary to obtain a written report from the physician indicating that your symptoms will persist into the indefinite future.